Projects

 Create and Edit a Project

-1. Use the Projects List (see the image on the left for an example):
+- Use the Projects List (see the screenshot below on the left for an example):

-2. From the Manage page (see the image on the right for an example)
+- From the Manage page (see the screenshot below on the right for an example)

 - Navigate to the homepage from anywhere in the platform by clicking on the Manage link at the top of the page.

-- Once on the homepage, click the green Create button underneath the large green 1.
+- Once on the homepage, click the green Create button underneath the large #1.

-3. Fill out the form, making sure to fill out all required fields marked with an asterisk.
+- Fill out the form, making sure to fill out all required fields.
 You can return at any time to edit any of these fields described below:

 - Organization*: The organization that owns the project.
 You can reassign a project to a different organization if you have an owner role in both the current and the new organization.